inex/ixp-manager-docs-md/docs/features/docstore.md

 ## Download Logs

-The *Document Store* logs file downloads / views by user.
+The **general** *Document Store* logs file downloads / views by user.
 The total number of downloads and the unique users download count is shown on the directory listing.
 You can also get access to the individual download logs for each file via its context menu.

 Non-unique individual download logs are expunged once they are more than six months old - except for the first download by each user.
 The user interface presents this information differently so that it is clear when you are looking at a file that is more than six months old.